 Five days of sunshine and spectacular scenery

 Mountain Mille took place just a week after Hurricane Matthew, but the storm affected coastal North Carolina and not the western mountains.
-Even better, the weather for the rally was perfect…five days of sunshine, unusually high temperatures in the 70s and 80s, spectacular Autumn foliage everywhere and since we were mostly on little-used rural roads and driving on weekdays, very little traffic…even on popular Tail of the Dragon.
+Even better, the weather for the rally was perfec.
+Five days of sunshine, unusually high temperatures in the 70s and 80s, and spectacular Autumn foliage.
+Additionally, since we were mostly on little-used rural roads and driving on weekdays, there was very little traffic.
+Even on popular Tail of the Dragon.

 We drove hundreds of miles on famous sports car roads like Tail of the Dragon, The Rattler, The Hellbender and Waterfall Byway through Callasaja River Gorge, as well as even tighter mountain roads that don’t have cute names.
 We visited two car museums, a motorcycle museum and a World War II Warbird museum, 1756 British Fort Loudon, 1917 Biltmore Industries, 1942 Fontana Village, 1944 Fontana Dam and even the quirky Bavarian-themed town of Helen, GA.
 Our travels took us into North Carolina, South Carolina, Georgia and Tennessee.